Fertility in Your 30s and 40s: What Changes (What You Can and Can’t Control)

 Mitochondrial Function and Egg Quality

 Your eggs are some of the most energy-demanding cells in your body.
-Each egg contains thousands of mitochondria—the cellular "power plants" that produce energy.
+Each egg contains thousands of mitochondria which are the cellular "power plants" that produce energy.
 As you age, mitochondrial function declines, which affects egg quality.

 What supports mitochondrial health:

-• CoQ10/Ubiquinol supplementation – This is the most evidence-based supplement for supporting egg quality in women over 35.
+• CoQ10/Ubiquinol supplementation – This is currently one of the most evidence-based supplement for supporting egg quality in women over 35.
 It can take 3-6 months to see effects.

 • Antioxidant-rich foods – Berries, leafy greens, colourful vegetables, omega-3 fatty acids